 When we attach the R1 to the LED, the base voltage of Q1 will be a constant about 2 volts and at emitter pin of Q1 also as about 1.5 volts.

-Therefore, the current flowing through the load is a definite quantity, required at all times.
+So, the current flowing through the load is a definite quantity, required at all times.

-How to builds.
+How to builds

 To begin with, you have to make PCB layout board, Secondly, you have to put all components as layout on Figure 3 by we solder low parts before and follows with a higher components.
 The triac Q2 should Be attached with an appropriate heatsink.